Tuesday, May 31, 2022

 This long neglected, erotically charged Gothic-singed Giallo from Francesco Barilli is not only entirely undeserving of such ignominious treatment, its recent HD restoration was long overdue, and richly deserved!
 In addition, I have noticed that Luc Merenda is frequently given short shrift as an actor, which is an opinion I resolutely do not share, but even his harshest sceptics might need to momentarily retract their claws, as devilishly handsome, charismatic Merenda nastily manifests a strikingly sordid performance as the unleavened sleazebag Lothario Rodolfo, a super-skeezer abuser, rakishly replete with a slimline scumbag 'tash and oily, slick-backed barnet!
 Much of Barilli's deliciously voyeuristic, sin-suffused chiller's oppressive atmosphere is optimised by the fantastic score, maestro Adolfo Waitzman creates a subtle sense of unease that complements the increasingly debased activities within this benighted locale.
 I adore Francesco Barilli's stylish, darkly degenerated, enjoyably off-kilter thriller 'Pensione Paura', and I am quite sure that this needlessly obscure Italian thriller will soon attract a great number of fresh admirers, especially since it towers above much of the tepidly recycled terror tedium produced today.

-The labyrinthine, never less than fascinating plot is deftly handled by Rosi, and one couldn't ask for a finer protagonist in the inimitable, enigmatically crumpled form of the always sublime Lino Ventura.
-A sterling performer whose magnificent CV boasts many star turns in some of France's finest crime epics, including some of the very best of, Jean-Pierre Melville, but his dogged interpretation of Stoic Inspector Rogas might arguably be one of Ventura's most exquisite performances.
-'Cadaveri Eccellenti' (1976) remains a gripping, beautifully written, razor-sharp, rewardingly complex political thriller of the highest calibre, ranking alongside, Damiani's similarly layered 'How To Kill a Judge' (1974) as one of the most cogent conspiracy thrillers to come out of Italy in the 1970s.
+The paranoid, fascinatingly labyrinthine plot is exciting mounted by Rosi, and one couldn't ask for a finer protagonist in the inimitable, enigmatically crumpled form of the sublimely charismatic Lino Ventura.
+A truly brilliant actor whose dazzling CV boasts star turns in many of the finest examples of European crime cinema, including some of Jean-Pierre Melville's greatest!
+His dogged interpretation of Stoic Inspector Rogas might arguably be one of Ventura's most thrilling, and exquisitely nuenced performances.
+'Cadaveri Eccellenti' (1976) remains a sharply written, rewardingly complex political thriller of the highest calibre, ranking alongside, Damiani's similarly gripping 'How To Kill a Judge' as one of the 1970s most cogent conspiracy thrillers.